 Then there’s the false guilt that comes when someone forgets to organize a celebration or when they compare what their church did to what the bigger church down the street did or when the pastor seems ungrateful for what they did do.

 Whatever the cause, Pastor Appreciation Month can lead to some awkward feelings and situations for those who are a part of the church but not a pastor.

 But it’s not just awkward for guests and church regulars; it is awkward for pastors, too.

 Most pastors, myself included, really struggle with receiving compliments and gifts when it’s just one person giving them.
-We know that any good in us, any ability, any quality, are solely of God, not ourselves, so the compliment or gift ought to be directed at him and not us.
+We know that any good in us, any ability, any quality, is solely of God, not ourselves, so the compliment or gift ought to be directed at him and not us.
 And yet we don’t want to seem hyper-spiritual or falsely humble by denying the giver’s gift.
 So we stumble through a “thank-you” and feel like it isn’t enough and yet is too much, at the same time.